Back to the archive

 • reporting and attribution

 If two tools are handling the same job, that overlap deserves immediate attention.
+Duplicate ownership usually creates more confusion than resilience.

 Bad measurement creates false confidence.
 Audit event names, attribution logic, and dashboard definitions.
 Make sure conversion events line up between ad platforms, analytics tools, and your store backend.

 It is common to discover that teams are making decisions from dashboards that look polished but are built on inconsistent definitions.
+Three questions usually expose the problem quickly:

 • slower page load from too many scripts